TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-gr-xc6s/README.txt

   the DDR2 controller runs at 250 MHz (DDR2-500).

 * The GRETH core is enabled and runs without problems at 100 Mbit.
-  Ethernet debug link is enabled and has IP 192.168.0.51.
+  Ethernet debug link is enabled and has IP 192.168.0.59.
   1 Gbit operation is also possible (requires grlib com release).
+  If GRETH_GBIT is to be included, do it via xconfig and not by editing config.vhd directly, otherwise the appropriate constraints will not be included.

 * 8-bit flash prom can be read at address 0.
 It can be programmed with GRMON version 1.1.16 or later.